 Chemistry & Biochemistry

-Suffolk University's chemistry & biochemistry majors offers an intensive, laboratory-based curriculum paired with opportunities for independent research on campus funded by the National Science Foundation and NASA.
-The sciences are housed in Suffolk’s newest building, the Samia Academic Center, featuring dedicated teaching labs and shared research facilities.
+Suffolk University's chemistry & biochemistry majors offer an intensive, laboratory-based curriculum paired with opportunities for independent research on campus funded by the National Science Foundation and NASA.
+The sciences are housed in the Samia Academic Center, featuring dedicated teaching labs and shared research facilities.
 At Suffolk, there’s something for everyone, whether you’re interested in biochemistry, marine biogeochemistry, or pharmacology and toxicology.
 Our faculty conduct research in a number of areas including computational chemistry, elucidating reaction mechanisms, biochemistry, or analytical chemistry.

 Environmental Science & Studies